entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

 > The Norsk Polarinstitutt geological map describes three members for the Wood Bay Formation, viz., from base to top: the Austfjorden, Dicksonfjorden and Verdalen members (Dallmann et al. 2002; Blomeier et al. 2003a).

-> The Austfjorden Member roughly corresponds to the Sigurdfjellet and Kapp Kjeldsen faunal divisions, Pragian.
+> The Austfjorden Member roughly corresponds to the Sigurdfjellet (early Pragian); and Kapp Kjeldsen (late Pragian) faunal divisions, Pragian.
 The Dicksonfjorden Member corresponds to the Keltiefjellet (“Lykta fauna”) faunal division, early Emsian.
 The Verdalen member corresponds to the Stjørdalen faunal division, late Emsian.

 > Assemblages 1-3, 6 in Pernègre and Blieck (2016) are of Pragian; Assemblages 4, 5, 7, 8 are of Early Emsian.
 >